Flodagnas/ASCII-ART_MASTERCLASS/README.md

 It is recommended to have test files for unit testing.

 Some banner files with a specific graphical template representation using ASCII will be given.
 The files are formatted in a way that is not necessary to change them.
-     shadow
+-shadow
-     standard
+-standard
-     thinkertoy
+-thinkertoy
 ## Banner Format
 Each character has a height of 8 lines.
 Characters are separated by a new line ```\n```.